-NOTE: This appeared first at RandBall, your home for St. Cloud football.
+Note: This appeared first at RandBall, your home for new years.

 Two games today (Chiefs/Colts, 3:30pm; Saints/Eagles, 7pm, both on NBC); two games Sunday (Chargers/Bengals at noon on CBS, Niners/Packers at 3:30pm on FOX).

 It’s strange; on virtually every fall weekend, you can watch football from morning to night on both Saturday and Sunday.
 Yet it’s not until the first round of the NFL playoffs, when the league lines up games on both Saturday and Sunday, one at a time, that it really feels like an event.
 Most Sundays, we’re inundated with one good game and a bunch of garbage.
 We’ve sat through it all year.
 This is our reward.

 What else to watch